DirectOutput/DirectOutput/Documentation/77_Source Code.md

 \subsection sourcecode_wheredirectoutputdocu DirectOutput_Docu project

-The documentaion on the DirectOutput framework is generated from the comments in the source code using Doxygen.
+The documentation on the DirectOutput framework is generated from the comments in the source code using Doxygen.
 These comments contain a lot of information about the classes and their methods, but no other information (e.g. installtion instructions).

 In the DirectOutput_Docu project you can find all the other pages of the documentation in the form of somewhat messy markdown files.